emou/pdbuddy/README.md

 This is very rudimentary and only supports setting one breakpoint as the debugger hijacks our tracing function.
 A more complete implementation is planned.

-The following code will set a breakpoint the first time code execution comes to a function defined on line 293 in a file matching `json`.
+The following code will set a breakpoint the first time a function defined on line 293 in a file matching `.*json.*` is called.

 ```python
 import json